 What happens in an accident?

-In short, you pay for the damage you cause to the car.
-This is a normal throughout any form of motorsport, and is a normal part of the risk, and a part of the thrill of driving on track.
+Our cars are insured for the road and track, but like with any normal car insurance, there is an excess that you are liable for before the insurance takes over.
+So in other words: you pay for the damage you cause to the car (Up to a maximum).
+This financial risk is normal in any form of motorsport, and while unavoidable, it is also part of the thrill of driving on track.
 However, there are steps you can take to reduce your risk, which are covered below.

 For a full, comprehensive run down of the process and what happens in the case of an accident, please click on the below link: